 - We have also arranged for a second group of children to undertake a weekly programme of Forest School in Birkenhead Park.

-- We have introduced three video screens, two external and one in the school entrance area, which play short films including exercises at lunchtime for the children and messages to learn about healthy lifestyles.
+- We have introduced three video screens, two external and one in the school entrance area, which play short films including exercises at lunchtime for the children and messages to learn about healthy lifestyle.